Package 'serocalculator'

 library(ggplot2)

-xs_data %>% autoplot(strata = "Country", type = "density")
+xs_data %>% autoplot(strata = "catchment", type = "density")

-xs_data %>% autoplot(strata = "Country", type = "age-scatter")
+xs_data %>% autoplot(strata = "catchment", type = "age-scatter")

 Plot the log-likelihood curve for the incidence rate estimate